dreampulse/modelizer/README.md

 EmployeesModel.operationImpl("sendProjectPlanViaMail", function(params, req) {
   // @params: this are the parameter of the client call
   // @req:    access the HTTP-Request see [express API](http://expressjs.com/api.html#req.params) for more information
-  //          this is very usefull to access the "session" via req.session
+  //          this is very useful to access the "session" via req.session

   // [Implement logic here] ...

-  return result;  // send arbatray result back to the client });
+  return result;  // send arbitrary result back to the client });